In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 .
 However, since

-Linux can have backslashes with filenames, the path
+Linux can have backslashes within file names and directory names, the path

 /C:\Windows/System32